tisv2000/video-library-servlets/README.md

 # Video Library

 This is a pet project of Lana Timofeeva.
-In this project I wanted to show my work with the following technologies:
+In this project I wanted to show my work with the following technologies/tools:
 - Java 14+
 - Servlets
-- JSP
+- JSP, JSTL
 - JDBC
+- Flyway
+- Postgres
 - Docker
-- Postgres
+- Maven
-- Migration scripts
+- Git

 ## Prerequisites